johnsonbf/Final-Prison-Mike-Analysis/README.md

 **2. Each team member has at least four commits for the duration of the final segment (8 total commits per person)**

-3. Each team member has at least four commits for the duration of the final segment (16 total commits per person)
+**3. Each team member has at least four commits for the duration of the final segment (16 total commits per person)**

 ### Machine Learning Model
 Team members present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following: